What chemicals were spilled in the Ohio train derailment and how toxic are they?

 Ohio train derailment: What chemicals were spilled and how toxic are they?

-Several cars were carrying hazardous substances including vinyl chloride and butyl acrylate when train derailed in East Palestine on 3 February
+No one was killed in the incident but more than 2,000 residents were temporarily evacuated

-Residents of the small town of East Palestine in rural Ohio are still dealing with the environmental consequences of a major train derailment earlier this month.
+Residents of the small town of East Palestine, Ohio are still dealing with the environmental consequences of a major train derailment this month.

-A Norfolk Southern freight train carrying hazardous materials careened off the tracks on 3 February after suffering a broken axle, investigators later determined.
+Some 38 cars derailed from a Norfolk Southern freight train on 3 February.
+Around 10 of those cars were carrying hazardous materials when it careened off the tracks after suffering a broken axle, investigators said.

-No one was harmed in the incident but around 50 cars came off the rails as a result of the accident, around 20 of which were carrying toxic chemicals, prompting more than 2,000 local residents to be temporarily evacuated from the area due to health concerns arising from the leak.
+No one was killed in the incident but more than 2,000 residents were temporarily evacuated from the area due to health concerns.

-A number of the railcar tankers were transporting vinyl chloride, which is used to make plastic pipes, wires, cable coating, car parts and packaging.

-As part of the clean up operation, five of the tankers containing vinyl chloride had to be intentionally breached by emergency crews, who diverted the substance into an excavated trench and carried out a controlled burn to prevent an explosion, sending noxious black clouds billowing into the atmosphere.
+Some of the rail tankers contained vinyl chloride, which was at risk of a chemical explosion.
+Crews carried out a controlled burn of the substance to prevent a blast but still sent noxious black clouds billowing across the region.

-One of the substances released as a result of the necessity of doing so was phosgene, a gas deployed as a chemical weapon in the First World War because it can cause eye irritation, dry burning throat and vomiting.
+The fire released phosgene, a gas deployed as a chemical weapon in the First World War, which causes eye irritation, dry burning throat and vomiting.

-Hydrogen chloride is also released by burning vinyl chloride and that too can irritate the skin, nose, eyes and throat, according to the US Centers for Disease Control and Prevention.
+Hydrogen chloride is released by burning vinyl chloride and also an irritant to the skin, nose, eyes and throat, according to the Centers for Disease Control and Prevention (CDC).

-Other toxic chemicals on board the train, according to a Norfolk Southern inventory published by the Environmental Protection Agency, were butyl acrylate, ethylhexyl acrylate and ethylene glycol monobutyl ether.
+The Environmental Protection Agency subsequently published a full inventory of the toxic chemicals on board the train, which included butyl acrylate, ethylhexyl acrylate and ethylene glycol monobutyl ether.

-The three are typically used as components in the manufacture of resins, adhesives, sealants, coatings and paints and can likewise irritate the skin and eyes or cause headaches, nausea and vomiting following exposure.
+The substances are used to manufacture of resins, adhesives, sealants, coatings and paints, and exposure can irritate the skin and eyes, and cause headaches, nausea and vomiting.

-The derailment has raised questions about the frequent use of rail transportation in the US to move vast quantities of toxic and dangerous substances in close proximity to communities.
+The derailment has raised questions about the frequent use of rail transportation in the US to move vast quantities of toxic and dangerous substances through communities.

 Hazardous materials account for around 7-8 per cent of the 30 million shipments that railroads deliver across the country every year.

-But because of the way railroads mix freight together, at least a couple of cars of toxic materials can be found on almost any train other than grain or coal trains, which would pose too great a fire hazard.
+But rail operators mix freight so on almost any train at least a couple of cars of toxic materials can be found.

 Additional reporting by agencies